 Flumist Quadrivalent Influenza Description

-FluMist Quadrivalent is an Intranasal vaccine that is a live quadrivalent vaccine that is formulated to contain four vaccine virus strains.
+FluMist Quadrivalent is an Intranasal vaccine that is a live quadrivalent vaccine formulated to contain four vaccine virus strains.

 FluMist Quadrivalent triggers an immune response in the nose—the place where you usually catch the flu.
 It then triggers your immune system to build defenses (called antibodies) mainly in the nose where the virus enters the body.